 - If you do enter into a Tenants in Common arrangement, make sure your Will is up to date with who is to benefit from your share of the property upon your death.

 - If you are a Joint Tenant, but now feel that it would be better to own your property as Tenants in Common, then it is possible to ‘sever’ the joint tenancy and change the arrangement.

-Andrea is a Director and Head of Private Client at Verisona Law, specialising in Wills, probate and tax planning.
+Andrea is a Principal Lawyer at Verisona Law, specialising in Wills, probate and tax planning.
 She also advises on lasting powers of attorney and declarations of trust in relation to property ownership.
 Andrea is often asked to advise elderly parents and their children on the issue of trust of the family home and gift of the family home to the children.

 Many clients regard her as their ‘family’s solicitor’ and come back to her whenever they need legal advice.
 Clients have appointed her to act as their Attorney in the event that they become unable to manage their own affairs and she has acted in this capacity on a number of occasions.

 Andrea is a member of Solicitors for the Elderly.

 "We are very pleased with the highly professional service that we have received from you.
 We will certainly use your company in future when we have legal work to be done and strongly recommend you to others."